 For more information about the Kaupo Store, please call (808) 248-8054.
 Store hours are Monday-Saturday 10am-5pm, CLOSED on Sundays

 #8 Sacred Garden of Maliko

-For more information about the Sacred Garden of Maliko, please visit www.sacredgardenmaui.com
+For more information about the Sacred Garden of Maliko, please visit The Sacred Garden Maui.

 #9 Hui No’eau – Maui Visual Arts Center

-The Hui No’eau Maui Visual Arts Center is located in UpCountry Maui.
-It is a wonderful artistic organization offering space for arts and cultural studies in Maui.
+The Hui No’eau Maui Visual Arts Center is located in Upcountry Maui.
+It is a wonderful arts organization offering space for arts and cultural studies in Maui.
 The site location is a historic Hawaiian estate with deep roots in Maui’s colonial past.
 Founder, Ethel Baldwin, commissioned the “Kaluanui Estate” building project with C.W.
 Dickey, and it was completed in 1917.
 The original main house and carriage house has been converted into art studios, classrooms and exhibition galleries.
-The surrounding property is beautifully landscaped with tropical varieties, and outdoor art installations.
-Offering year round classes and workshops by Maui resident and visiting teachers, the Hui is a true value to the Maui community.
+The surrounding property is beautifully landscaped with tropical varieties and outdoor art installations.
+Offering year-round classes and workshops by Maui resident and visiting teachers, the Hui is a true value to the Maui community.
 Seek out arts and culture at the Hui No’eau during your next vacation in Maui.
 Plan ahead and register for art classes, or contact them for a schedule of upcoming events and art openings.

 For more information about the Hui No’eau Visual Arts Center, please visit www.huinoeau.com